oracle-livelabs/database/patch-me-if-you-can/05-install-oracle-home/install-oracle-home.md

 - You have completed Lab 1: Initialize environment

 This is an optional lab.
-You can skip it if you are already familiar with installation of Oracle homes and use of gold images.

 ## Task 1: Install using AutoUpgrade